 Discovery Talk Details: This 20-minute program is a brief introduction to Jewel Cave's natural and cultural histories within one large cave room.
 This easy cave visit enters and exits by elevator.
 The Discovery Talk is limited to 20 people.
 We recommend this talk for families with young children, and visitors with limited time or health concerns.
 This program takes place in the cave's Target Room, which is accessible by wheelchair.

-Lantern Tour Details: The Lantern Tour (summer only) is a 1940's style adventure.
+Lantern Tour Details: The Lantern Tour (summer only) is a 1930's style adventure.
 Visitors, carrying lanterns provided by the Monument, enter and exit the cave through the historic entrance.
 This tour is considered strenuous and lasts 1 hour and 45 minutes.
 The tour route is ~ 1/2 mile and includes steep, narrow steps (about 600).
 Visitors must be in good health and physical condition.
 The tour requires bending, stooping, duck walking, and navigation of steep wooden ladders.
 The Lantern Tour is limited to 20 people per tour.
 Children ages seven and under will not be allowed to participate on the Lantern Tour.
 Parents may not carry a child of any age.
 All tour participants must be 8 years old or older, and all participants must be able to navigate the tour route unassisted.
 Tennis shoes or hiking boots are required for this tour.

 Wild Caving Tour Details: This 3 to 4-hour strenuous tour is designed for visitors who want the thrill of experiencing the cave in its natural state.
 Participants scramble over cave "breakdown," chimney between walls, climb semi-vertical rocks (rope-assisted), and belly crawl through tight passages along a 2/3 mile route.
 Participants must be in good health and physical condition.
 Participants are required to fit through a passage 8 1/2 inches high by 24 inches wide.

 Participants must provide and wear specific caving clothes and boots.
 Tours may be cancelled due to a lack of required participants; proper caving equipment;or unforeseen incidents.
 Tour size is limited to a minimum of 2 visitors and a maximum of 5 visitors.
-Reservations are required for this tour; however a start date in June 2019 has not yet been determined.
-Please call the visitor center in mid-June for more information.
+Reservations are required for this tour and tour dates are limited.
+Please call the visitor center for more information.
 Check the tour schedule for availability by tour date.

 America the Beautiful - The National Parks and Federal Recreational Lands Pass Program